PabloCGSilva/webfood/README.md

 Description

-Webfood is a web application for managing food items.
+Webfood is a web application for managing items.
 It allows users to create, edit, and delete food items through a user-friendly interface.
 Technologies Used

     HTML5